-Eventually, these and other dwarf galaxies will be ripped apart by the titanic maw of the Milky Way’s gravity, leaving behind a barely noticeable stream of stars across the sky, slowly dissipating over eons.
+Eventually, these and other dwarf galaxies will rip apart under the titanic pull of the Milky Way’s gravity.
+This will leave behind a barely noticeable stream of stars across the sky, slowly dissipating over eons.

-The origin and evolution of supermassive black holes are not well understood.
+The origin and evolution of supermassive black holes remains a mystery.
 A few years ago, astronomers uncovered a surprising fact: in spiral galaxies, the mass of the supermassive black hole has a direct linear relationship with the mass of the galactic bulge.
 The more mass the black hole has, the more stars there are in the bulge.
-No one knows exactly what the significance of this relationship is, but its existence seems to indicate that the growth of a galaxy’s stellar population and that of its supermassive black hole are inextricably linked.
+No one knows exactly what the significance of this relationship may be.
+However, its existence seems to indicate that the growth of a galaxy’s stellar population and that of its supermassive black hole are inextricably linked.

 This discovery comes at a time when astronomers are beginning to realize that a supermassive black hole may control the fate of its host galaxy: the copious amounts of electromagnetic radiation emitted from the maelstrom of material orbiting the central black hole, known as the accretion disk, may push away and dissipate the clouds of interstellar hydrogen from which new stars form.
-This acts as a throttle on the galaxy’s ability to give birth to new stars.
+This acts as an inhibitor on the galaxy’s ability to give birth to new stars.
 Ultimately, the emergence of life itself may be tied to the activity of supermassive black holes.
-This is an area of much ongoing research.
+This is an area that is undergoing extensive research.

-While astronomers still know very little about exactly how galaxies formed in the first place – we see them in their nascent forms existing only a few hundred million years after the Big Bang – the study of galaxies is an endless voyage of discovery.
+While astronomers still know very little about exactly how galaxies formed in the first place – we see them in their nascent state only a few hundred million years after the Big Bang – the study of galaxies is an endless voyage of discovery.

-Less than a hundred years after it was realized that other galaxies beside our own exist, we have learned so much about these grand, majestic star cities.
+Less than a hundred years after we realized that other galaxies exist besides our own, we have learned so much about these grand, majestic star cities.
 And there is still much to learn.

-Bottom line: What is a galaxy?
+Bottom line: A galaxy is a vast island of gas, dust and stars in an ocean of space.
+There are three types of galaxies.
 Learn about these starry islands in space.